Spot-throated flameback: Description

 EBird describes the bird as "A large woodpecker of wooded habitats on Palawan and neighboring islands.
 Whitish below with dark scaling and golden-olive above with a diffuse reddish mark on the back and a finely spotted, pale cream-colored throat.
 Angular crest is black with a red tip in females and entirely red in males, which also have a small red moustache patch.
 Similar to Red-headed Flameback, but Spot-throated has black-and-white stripes on the head and a dark rather than pale yellow bill.
-Voice includes a loud, stuttering, staccato “ki-ki-ki-ki-ki-ki-ki-ki!” trailing off at the end."
+Voice includes a loud, stuttering, staccato 'ki-ki-ki-ki-ki-ki-ki-ki!' trailing off at the end."

+Taxonomy

+Formerly conspecific with the Common flameback but differs in much smaller white eyestripe or supercilium, more mottled underparts and the females have a red nape versus the Common flamebacks black nape.

+Ecology and behavior

+Not much is known about this species specific diet but based on other flameback species it is presumed to feed on large caterpillars, wood-boring larvaes, pupaes and ants.
+It is often seen foraging on larger trees and snags pecking and hammering the wood to find insects.
+Often seen in pairs or small family groups and even with White-bellied woodpecker and Red-headed flameback.